missourivalleytech/missourivalleytech.github.io/_posts/2017/2017-12-18-2-Brown-Alps-Iris-Build-Log.md

 ```c
 BSLR
 ```
-_inside_ my keymap
+_inside_ my keymap.

- With its new build environment, flashing a keyboard is now far simpler and easier - especially for boards that use a Pro Micro.
+ With its new [build environment](https://docs.qmk.fm/getting_started_build_tools.html), flashing a keyboard is now far simpler and easier - especially for boards that use a Pro Micro.
 In the past it was necessary to compile your firmware, then plug in a promicro, trigger it's reset mode, quickly find its COM port, then flash the firmware using another utility.
 Now one runs a simple command and QMK compiles & flashes the board in one step.
 For Iris the command is ```make iris/rev2:default:avrdude```

  My Iris keymap is below.
 Mostly an adaptation of my ErgoDox keymap, combine with how I typically lay out my 60% boards.